 In a word: yes.

-There is so much confusion about insurance salvage cars for sale, and salvage cars in general.
-Because of the Internet, though, buyers have an amazing number of resources readily available to explore the details about any insurance salvage cars for sale, find out how they became salvage and learn if they should make a move to buy one.
+There is so much confusion about insurance salvage cars for sale and salvage cars in general.
+Because of the Internet, buyers have an amazing number of resources readily available to explore the details about any insurance salvage cars for sale, find out how they became salvaged, and learn if they should make a move to buy one.